wkwk886/portfolio/README.md

-This is my profolio between 2022 and 2024.
+This portfolio showcases my work between 2022 and 2024, during my time as an architecture student.
-I want to propose a new paradigm for interaction and mutual improvement between individuals and the city, fostering a healthy human-city ecosystem in the future.
+It documents my first attempt to integrate IT knowledge into architectural research, exploring a new paradigm for the relationship between humans and cities in future ecosystems.